sul6ansb/Predicting-Bike-Sharing-Data/README.md

 # Predicting-Bike-Sharing-Data
-building a neural network and use it to predict daily bike rental ridership
+Udacity Deep Learning Project: building a neural network and use it to predict daily bike rental ridership